pradyun813/100-days-of-code/log.md

 **Today's Progress**: Completed the Applied Accessibility module from the Web Design course on freeCodeCamp

-**Thoughts:** Learning about a few more tags and attributes is ok.
-Putting then to use is the real test.
+**Thoughts:** Learning about a few more tags and attributes is ok, but putting them to use is the real test.

 **Link to work:** https://www.freecodecamp.org/pradyun